MatthewVardi/ToDo-List/README.md

 * Tasks are now only displayed if the current user "owns" them, effectively not allowing  users to  modify other users tasks
 * directories for routes and mongoose models exist now - decluttering app.js

-## Next Stages
-* refactoring app.js, create a folder for routes and models

 [View the web app here](#)